-Thus support for independence in Wales is minimal: in September, an opinion poll showed just 3% wanted independence - the lowest ever level of support.
+Thus support for independence in Wales is very much lower: in September, an opinion poll showed just 3% wanted independence the lowest ever level of support.
 At the same time, 14% either believed that the devolved institutions should be abolished or have their powers curtailed.
 26% were content that the Assembly had the right powers, but 49% believed its powers should be extended.

-So I believe that we will see further devolution to Wales; and I would naturally believe that this devolution should be based on what was recommended by my Commission.
+So I believe that we will see further devolution to Wales within the Union; and I would naturally believe that this devolution should be based on what was recommended by my Commission.
 It was fortuitous that we had produced our reports just before the panic in Scotland.
 Thus there was a plan for Wales already on the shelf when it was needed.
-And there has been welcome progress - as, for example, last week when the Prime Minister announced that the rail franchise would be devolved to Wales, as we had recommended.
+And there has been welcome progress - as, for example, a few weeks ago when the Prime Minister announced that the rail franchise would be devolved to Wales, as we had recommended.